DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/20 Populate the Form Fields.md

-The Form generates a [simple item](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/) for each field in the [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) object.
-A simple item is a label-editor pair.

 To populate form fields, assign an object to the [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) property.
 Each data field in this object produces a [simple item](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/)&mdash;a label-editor pair in which the label displays the data field name and the editor edits the data field value.

 The Form chooses default editors based on the field's data type: [TextBox](/Documentation/ApiReference/UI_Widgets/dxTextBox/) for string values, [NumberBox](/Documentation/ApiReference/UI_Widgets/dxNumberBox/) for numbers, [DateBox](/Documentation/ApiReference/UI_Widgets/dxDateBox/) for dates.
 You can use the [editorType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorType) property to specify an editor explicitly.
 In the following example, the Form uses default editors: